 \section{Abstract}

-We show that the commutative closure combined with the iterative shuffle is a regularity-preserving operation on group languages.
+We show that the commutative closure combined with the iterated shuffle is a regularity-preserving operation on group languages.
 In particular, for commutative group languages, the iterated shuffle is a regularity-preserving operation.
 We also give bounds for the size of minimal recognizing automata.
-Then, we use these results to deduce that the commutative closure of any shuffle expression over group languages, i.e., expressions involving shuffle, iterated shuffle, concatenation, Kleene star and union in any order, starting with the group languages, always yields a regular language.
+Then, we use this result to deduce that the commutative closure of any shuffle language over group languages, i.e., a language given by a shuffle expression, i.e., expressions involving shuffle, iterated shuffle, concatenation, Kleene star and union in any order, starting with the group languages, always yields a regular language.

 \keywords{commutative closure \and group language \and permutation automaton \and shuffle expression \and shuffle \and iterated shuffle}